miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the sixth code cell of the IPython notebook.

 As a first step, I generated the fake data so that the numbers of different labels are close.
 What I did is that I found the label of maxmium number.
 For each label, compare the number of this labe to the maximum number to find how many data I should genereate.
 For example, if the maximum number is 10 times as many as the number of label 0, I need generate 9 times more data for label 0.
 What I did was roataing the images label 0.
 Roation angle is from -15 degree to degree.